 The sad truth is, there isn’t much fiber incorporated in the standard American diet!
-Hopefully you’ll be remedying that with your dietary changes, but you can also give your body an extra boost.
-Both soluble and insoluble fiber are great for your gut and boost its ability to break down and digest your food.
+Hopefully, you’ll be remedying that with your dietary changes, but you can also give your body an extra boost.
+Both soluble and insoluble fiber is great for your gut and boosts your ability to break down and digest your food.

 “…the fiber we eat feeds billions of bacteria in our guts.
 Keeping them happy means our intestines and immune systems remain in good working order.”
 (Source)